BrewTroller/BrewTroller-Official/README.md

   ```
   $ sudo apt-get install avr-libc binutils-avr gcc-avr cmake avrdude
   ```
-For Ubuntu on Windows you will need to install and use [WinAVR](http://www.ladyada.net/learn/avr/setup-win.html) for the avrdude step below becauee USB isn't support yet.
+For Ubuntu on Windows you will need to install and use [WinAVR](http://www.ladyada.net/learn/avr/setup-win.html) for the avrdude step below because USB isn't support yet.

 ## Download and Prepare for Build
   ```